Ethics Small Grants for Graduate Students

 Ethics small grants for graduate students are funding opportunities to support the development of programming that increases critical thinking about the ethical and societal consequences of research and professional choices.
 Cross-disciplinary collaborations are also encouraged.
 Potential programs could include: the development of a new ethics workshop for grad students, hosting an event about the ethical issues in your field, organizing an ethics working group, among many other possibilities.
 The grants are intended to support programs or events that will engage the Stanford community and/or other graduate students, not for individual research or projects.

-Grant Recipient Projects
+Grant Recipient Projects:

-Project: Ethics in Authorship
+Ethics in Authorship

 Authorship is the currency of academia.
 Thus, the approach taken to authorship and author order is a crucial ethical problem facing academics across disciplines and at every career stage.
 Scholars have taken many creative approaches to authorship, including games, outright parody, and circumvention.
 Others have attempted to “stay with the trouble” of authorship, advancing feminist, decolonizing, and anti-racist approaches.
-We will explore the ethics of authorship in a 4-week series in fall 2021, with guest lectures open to all, paired with more intimate journal club comprised of diverse students to dive deeper.
+We will explore the ethics of authorship in a 4-week series with guest lectures open to all, paired with more intimate journal club comprised of diverse students to dive deeper.